Elements of grammar of the koine Greek of the New Testament, including vocabulary, translation, and reading. Weekly lab required. Fall

 RELG378 $ (0)

 Travel to destinations relevant to individual programs of study.
 Classes will be selected from department(s) offerings.
 Fee may be required.
+Religion and theology majors may apply up to 6 elective credits of classes taken on study tours toward their major if preapproved by department.

 Honors in Religion (topic specified)